starbadboy/sg_school_backend/RAILWAY-DEPLOYMENT-GUIDE.md

 - Verify P1 data files are included in repository
 - Look for "🔍 Checking database initialization..." in startup logs

+### **AI Strategy Generation Not Working:**
+- ❗ **Check Deepseek API key** is set correctly in Railway Variables
+- Verify API key is valid at [platform.deepseek.com](https://platform.deepseek.com)
+- Check Railway logs for API-related errors
+- App will still work with basic fallback strategies if API fails

 ### **App Starts but Frontend Not Loading:**
 - Check that frontend build completed successfully
 - Verify Vite build outputs to `sg_school_backend/src/static/`